amd-jnovotny/hipBLAS/docs/conceptual/library-source-code-organization.rst

 clients/samples
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Sample code for calling hipBLAS functions.
+Sample code demonstrating how to call hipBLAS functions.

 Infrastructure
 --------------

+The following utilities support the hipBLAS infrastructure:

 *  CMake is used to build and package hipBLAS.
 There are ``CMakeLists.txt`` files throughout the code.
 *  Doxygen, Breathe, Sphinx, and ReadTheDocs are used to generate the documentation.
-Content for the documentation is taken from the following sources:
+The following sources supply content for the documentation:

    *  Doxygen comments in the include files in the ``library/include`` directory
    *  Files in the ``docs`` directory